WebifyWithParth/Linear-Regression/README.md

-# 📊 Linear Regression Project - Predictive Modeling with Python
+# 📊 Linear Regression Project - Predictive Modeling with python

 Welcome to the Linear Regression Project!
 This repository showcases a simple yet powerful machine learning project that demonstrates how linear regression can be used to make predictions based on historical data.